Frequently Asked Questions

 Having a parent or sibling who has attended Providence College is part of who you are as an applicant, and we are always cognizant of maintaining family traditions at PC.
 It is information that we take into consideration as we review your application for admission; however, it is not a guarantee of admission, rather one piece of the larger puzzle.

-At Providence College, we require two recommendations: one from your guidance counselor or college advisor, and one from a teacher of your choice.
-You may submit additional letters of recommendation, but if you choose to do so, make sure that these extra letters are sharing different information about you with the Committee on Admission.
+At Providence College, we require one recommendation from your school counselor or college advisor.
+We also allow you, but do not require, to submit additional recommendations from teachers or other trusted individuals in your life.
+If you choose to do so, make sure that these extra letters are sharing different information about you with the Committee on Admission.
 For instance, you don’t need letters from two different English teachers, as we will be receiving similar information from both.
 Rather, you may want to consider asking a teacher from an area you’re interested in majoring in, or perhaps a teacher who you have had as a coach or club advisor.
 Other individuals outside of the high school environment that can write substantive recommendations include employers, community service coordinators, or religious leaders.

 Absolutely!
 We want to know everything that you may be involved in, whether or not it is sponsored by your high school.
 Part-time employment, involvement in your church community, and family responsibilities are all important ways that you spend your time.
 We want to know about the activities you are most passionate about and everything is considered in our review of your application.